Yousef02/minnow/writeups/check3.md

 I collaborated with: [list sunetids here]

-I would like to thank/reward these classmates for their help: [list sunetids here]
+I would like to thank/reward these classmates for their help: [drewkaul]

 This checkpoint took me about [n] hours to do.
 I [did/did not] attend the lab session.